mesosphere/marathon/docs/docs/metrics.md

   a deployment might be dismissed by Marathon, when there are too many concurrent deployments.
 * `marathon.groups.active.gauge` — the number of active groups.
-* `marathon.leadership.duration.counter.seconds` — the duration of
+* `marathon.leadership.duration.gauge.seconds` — the duration of
   current leadership.
-* `marathon.persistence.gc.compaction-duration.counter.seconds` — the
-  total time spent in the Marathon GC compaction phase by the current instance.
 * `marathon.persistence.gc.runs.counter` — the count of Marathon GC runs
   since it became a leader.
+* `marathon.persistence.gc.compaction.duration.timer.seconds` —
+  a histogram of Marathon GC compaction phase durations, and a meter for compaction durations.
-* `marathon.persistence.gc.scanning-duration.counter.seconds` — the
+* `marathon.persistence.gc.scan.duration.timer.seconds` — a histogram of
-  total time spend in the Marathon GC scanning phase by the current instance.
+  Marathon GC scan phase durations, and a meter for scan durations.
 * `marathon.tasks.launched.counter` — the count of tasks launched by
   the current Marathon instance since it became a leader.
 * `marathon.tasks.running.gauge` — the number of running tasks at the moment.
 * `marathon.tasks.staged.gauge` — the number of tasks staged at the moment.
-* `marathon.uptime.counter.seconds` — uptime of the current Marathon
+* `marathon.uptime.gauge.seconds` — uptime of the current Marathon
   instance.

 ### Mesos-specific metrics